-You can change your billing details, address, avatar (photograph) and view the orders you have made via the My Account page.
+You can change your billing details, address, and view the orders you have made via the Account Dashboard page.
 You can find this in the menu at the top of the Home page.
 You must be logged in order to view it.

 How do I cancel my Subscription?

 You can view and cancel your subscription at any time via this link: https://yourhorsemanship.com/account/subscriptions/

 By cancelling your subscription you will still be able to access the whole website up until the renewal of your subscription occurs.
 If you have a monthly subscription, it will be one month from the date you first signed up.
 If you have an annual subscription it will be one year from that date.